 Our daily living information pages can refer you to a range of products and services for stroke survivors, families and carers.
 Some of the useful products our partners provide include mobile phones and daily living equipment.

 The stroke group provides information and peer support to stroke survivors and their carers; it also offers exercise sessions run by a trained physiotherapist and a range of social activities.

 The group always offers a warm welcome, friendly face and the opportunity to talk to someone who understands what you are going through because they've been through it too.

 Thanks to the generosity of 90-year-old philanthropist Jack Petchey and his friends and family, an incredible £90,000 has been raised for the Jack Petchey Back to Work Fund.
 This initiative will help London’s stroke survivors return to the workplace following the devastation of a stroke.

 East Berkshire Stroke Recovery Service provides high quality information, practical advice and emotional support following a stroke.
-We begin working with a stroke survivor, their carers and their family immediately after a stroke.
-We'll continue to provide the support people need, for as long as they need it – within their own homes and back into the community.
+Whether you are a stroke survivor, carer or family member, we will begin working with you after a stroke.
+We will continue to provide the support you need, both at home and in the wider community.

 At the Stroke Association, we support people to make the best possible recovery following a stroke.
 One of the ways we can help is through offering financial support to those most in need.
 These are our Life After Stroke Grants.

 In the UK, there are over 500 stroke clubs and groups providing support to around 16,000 people affected by stroke.
 These groups offer social support, promote independence and reduce the risk of isolation.